repohoarderr/Project-Reindeer/README.md

 4. Run "npm i" to download all the necessary node packages.
 5. Run "npm run server:dev" to start the server.

-## Helpful VSCode extensions to use when running this code:
+## Helpful VSCode extensions to use when editing this code:
 npm Intellisense
 EditorConfig for VS Code
 Code Spell Checker